Article (Scientific journals)

 Abstract :

-[en] Renewable energy communities involve various agents who decide to jointly invest in renewable production units and storage.
+[en] Energy communities involve various agents who decide to invest in renewable production units.
 This paper examines how these communities interact with the energy system and can decrease its overall cost.
-First, we show that a renewable energy community can contribute positively to welfare if the electricity produced by the investment is consumed close to its place of production, i.e. if the community has a high degree of self-consumption.
+First, we show that an energy community can contribute positively to welfare if the electricity produced by the investment is consumed close to its place of production, i.e. if the community has a high degree of collective self-consumption.
 Second, our analysis identifies the condition on prices and grid tariffs to align the community's interest with welfare maximization.
 We also show that some of these grid tariffs do not have a negative impact on non-members of the community and could therefore limit potential distributional issues.
-Third, we argue that various internal organization of the renewable energy communities are feasible.
-The internal organization impacts the distribution of benefits among members but not the global efficiency of the community.
+Third, various internal organizations of the energy communities are feasible.
+We show that the internal organization impacts the distribution of benefits among members but not the investment and the global efficiency of the community.

 Research Center/Unit :